open-cogsci/osdoc/content/pages/manual/timing.md

 - <http://docs.expyriment.org/Timing.html>

 Expyriment includes a very useful test suite.
-You can launch this test suite by running the `test_suite.opensesame` example experiment, or by adding a simple `inline_script` to your experiment with the following lines of code (%LstExpyrimentTestSuite):
+You can launch this test suite by running the `test_suite.opensesame` example experiment, or by adding a simple INLINE_SCRIPT to your experiment with the following lines of code (%LstExpyrimentTestSuite):

 %--
 code: